 PMs must analyze customer needs and product-market fit, and advocate for these data points to be part of the company’s prioritization discussions.
 Gathering customer feedback is critical to the success of a new product.

 Defines Roadmap, Product Requirements, And Success

-After conducting research, PMs help defines the organization’s product roadmap, which essentially documents the workflow for when and how each feature or product will be released.
+After conducting research, PMs help defines the organization’s product roadmap, an essential product planning tool that essentially documents the workflow for when and how each feature or product will be released.

-PMs are responsible for ensuring that the engineering team they work with manages a backlog of ideas, is prioritizing the right things and is aware of all of the requirements and steps needed to complete the product’s vision.
+PMs are responsible for forecasting delivery timelines, ensuring that the engineering team and UX designers they work with manage a backlog of ideas, are prioritizing the right things, and are aware of all of the requirements and steps needed to complete the product’s vision.

 Tests And Launches

 Once the development process is complete, PMs lead the testing of the new feature and often do so through setting up experiments and iterations.
 Sometimes large initiatives are broken up into smaller phases, such as a “beta” launch.
 PMs are responsible for measuring the success of each phase, and working with engineering to address any issues that arise during testing.

 When a new feature is live and in front of real customers or users, the product manager is typically responsible for communicating the successes or shortfalls of the product to business leadership.
 They leverage several different analytics tools and reports to ensure that the product is meeting the expectations set at the research phase.